drakkan/sftpgo/README.md

 ## Requirements

 - Go 1.13 or higher as build only dependency.
-- A suitable SQL server or key/value store to use as data provider: PostgreSQL 9.4+ or MySQL 5.6+ or SQLite 3.x or bbolt 1.3.x
+- A suitable SQL server to use as data provider: PostgreSQL 9.4+ or MySQL 5.6+ or SQLite 3.x.
+- The SQL server is optional: you can choose to use an embedded bolt database as key/value store or an in memory data provider.

 ## Installation